wp-plugins/reorder/readme.txt

 == Description ==

 Enables simple drag and drop reordering of all custom post types.
-Without this plugin all new custom content types must be ordered by date or alphabetically.

 This plugin only support reordering of top-level posts (no hierarchy).